For the last few years, Outside staff have run the Edale Mountain Rescue classic route, The Nine Edges as an annual shop running challenge.

-To make the challenge more manageable, we had welcome support from David Wing (AKA Wingy) and Janet Richardson.
+To make the challenge more manageable, we had welcome support from David Wing (AKA Wingy) and Janet James.
 They drove ahead to 4 strategic positions where the route crossed roads to meet us and provide us with water and snacks.
 This also provided a safety net in case anyone wanted to run a smaller section of the route or decided to bail along the way.

 There was a good turnout of 15 runners, and we set off at 6pm on a beautiful March evening, managing all the way over Shatton Moor to the first checkpoint at Bradwell before we needed to get the headtorches out.